This Pressure Cooker Honey Garlic Chicken is one of my all time favorite Instant Pot chicken recipes. It’s a great quick and easy dinner idea.

 I absolutely love my Instant Pot.
 This is the one I have.
 It’s a real life saver on busy weeknights.
 It takes no time at all to pull together a flavorful, homemade meal using the pressure cooker function.

 This Honey Garlic Chicken is a twist on my slow cooker version.
 In this recipe, though, I used boneless, skinless chicken thighs.
 The thighs stay moist in the high pressure cooking environment and have great flavor.
+I also have a skillet version and a baked version, too.

 If you haven’t tried an Instant Pot yet, you must!
 It’s a great way to quickly get dinner on the table.